lalvcas255/bankApp/README.md

 Mini Statement (40 min) ℹ️: Offers information about the transactions.

-Database Connection (MYSQL - 1h 30 min) 💿:
+Database Connection (SQLite - 1h 30 min) 💿:

-MYSQL will store the data of the application.
+SQLite will store the data of the application inside the mobile phone.